Carl-Gustaf – the legendary multi-role weapon system for the modern battlefield

 Since it was introduced in 1948, the Carl-Gustaf multi-role weapon has been supporting dismounted infantry around the world.
 The wide range of ammunition types makes it a truly multi-role weapon system that allows the user to take on a wide range of operations on the battlefield – from neutralising armoured tanks or enemy troops in defilade to clearing obstacles and engaging enemies in buildings.

-Carl-Gustaf M4 is the latest version of the system and comes with many improvements and innovations, such as a significant lower weigh of just seven kilos, an integrated shot counter and compatibility with future innovations such as intelligent sighting systems and programmable ammunition.
+Carl-Gustaf M4 is the latest the weapon within the system and comes with many improvements and innovations, such as a significant lower weigh of just seven kilos, an integrated shot counter and compatibility with future innovations such as intelligent sighting systems and programmable ammunition.

 Flexibility is a key characteristic of successful modern infantry forces.
 A global shift is taking place towards asymmetric and intra-state warfare, and troops are much more likely to be deployed in urban or complex combat environments.
 This could be for full-scale conflict, or for anti-insurgency or peacekeeping operations.